Heyndrickxia

-Biochemical Characteristics and Molecular Signatures
+Biochemical characteristics and molecular signatures

 Members of the genus Heyndrickxia are aerobic, endospore-forming bacteria.
 Most species are motile and generally catalase- and oxidase-positive.
 The main isolation source for this genus is in dairy or dairy production facilities, such as in raw milk and feed concentrate for cattle.
 Heyndrickxia can survive in temperatures ranging from 20 to 55 C, but optimal growth occurs in the range of 30-45 C.

 Five conserved signature indels (CSIs) have been identified as exclusive for this genus in the proteins stage V sporulation protein D, N-acetyl-gamma-glutamyl-phosphate reductase, type II/IV secretion system protein, homoserine O-succinyltransferase and septation ring formation regulator EzrA which can be used as reliable distinguishing molecular signatures to demarcate Heyndrickxia species from other Bacillaceae genera and bacteria.

 Taxonomy

 As of May 2021, there are a total of 3 species with validly published names in the genus Heyndrickxia.
 Members of this genus form a monophyletic branch in various phylogenetic trees created based on concatenated sequences from various datasets of conserved proteins and 16S rRNA genome sequences.
 The monophyletic nature of this genus is also found in the Genome Taxonomy Database.

 Additionally, the non-validly published species "Bacillus obstructivis" also branches with members of Heyndrickxia as well as share the unique molecular markers specific for the genus.
 However, transfer of this species into the clade was not proposed due to the lack of culture strain information.
 This indicates the need to perform periodic analysis of the classification of this genus when more genome sequence and culture stain information becomes available.

+In July 2023, an article in the IJSEM argued Bacillus acidicola, Bacillus pervagus, Margalitia, and Weizmannia should all be subsumed under Heyndrickxia.
+Being a taxonomic opinion in the IJSEM, the new combination names are considered valid.
+GTDB release R214 does not yet include this "lumping" change.